lifecoderua/helpdesk/README.md

 This is a sample HelpDesk solution, supporting fast ticket creation, basic management, and lookup options.

-## Technical requirements
+## Project Requirements

 This application should meet the next requirements list:
 - Rails 4
 - HAML
-- Recive tickets and allow reply through UI
+- Receive tickets and allow reply through UI
 - Customer does not need to login to submit a ticket
 - Ticket form includes:
  - name